 There’s always something interesting happening in Kiehle!
 The Kiehle (pronounced “KEEL”) Building is both an historical and completely contemporary focal point for the campus.
 Built in 1910, it first served as a library and gymnasium.
 Today it includes Kiehle Auditorium, which is utilized by both campus and community groups as it is the largest performance venue and gathering spot on campus other than Lysaker Gymnasium.
-Kiehle is also home to the Development & Alumni Relations Offices, University Relations, Technology Support Services including the Computer Help Desk, Media Services, the Center for Teaching, UMC Printing, Learning and Technology, and UMC’s Music and Theater Programs.
+Kiehle is also home to the Development & Alumni Relations Offices, University Relations, Technology Support Services including the Computer Help Desk, Academic Technology Support Services, Media Services, UMC Printing, and UMC’s Music and Theater Programs.

 Building Services, Offices and Points of Interest